github/auto-complete-element/README.md

 ## License

 Distributed under the MIT license.
-See LICENSE for details.
+See LICENSE for the details.